 The U-M endowment

-U-M’s endowment is a collection of about 10,500 separate funds.
+U-M’s endowment is a collection of more than 11,700 separate funds.
 Each fund must be spent as specified by the donor.

-- One-fifth of the total endowment is earmarked for student scholarships and fellowships.
+- More than one-fifth of the total endowment is earmarked for student scholarships and fellowships.

 - Approximately one-fifth of the endowment was given for Michigan Medicine and can only be used to support research, patient care or other purposes identified by donors or sponsors.